History of cometary missions

-Launch 7 February 1999, this NASA mission travelled into the cloud of ice and dust that surround the nucleus of Comet Wild-2, coming to within 150 kilometres (100 miles) of the nucleus itself on 1 January 2004.
-There, it gathered comet dust particles and will deliver them back to Earth.
+Launched 7 February 1999, this NASA mission travelled into the cloud of ice and dust that surround the nucleus of Comet Wild-2, coming to within 150 kilometres (100 miles) of the nucleus itself on 1 January 2004.
+There, it gathered comet dust particles and delivered them back to Earth in 2006.

 Contour (Comet Nucleus Tour)